euzuro/coding-for-code-review/office/README.md

 Notes:
 - The `address` object is de-structured into a single string.
-- The `drivers` array is mapped into a single, comma-delimited string.
+- The `drivers` array is mapped into a single, comma-delimited string sorted by seniority.